 How Private Activity Bonds Benefit Investors

-Although millennials will want to invest in stocks, which provide the longest-term growth potential, bonds can be used to diversify and balance a portfolio.
+Although most millennials will likely want to invest in stocks, which provide the longest-term growth potential, bonds can be used to diversify and balance a portfolio.

 “If there are shorter-term goals, such as a home down payment or a super emergency fund, then bonds have a place,” says Jakob Loescher, a certified financial planner for Savant Capital Management in Rockford, Illinois.

 Since 1926, the average annual return for large capitalization common stocks is 10.2 percent, according to the Ibbotson Yearbook.
-Government and corporate bonds return six percent, while cash is three percent.
+Government and corporate bonds return 6 percent, while cash is 3 percent.
 The same study shows that the volatility of equities is much higher than that of bonds.